 Prepare herb butter first.
 This can be made up to a week ahead of time and used on all sorts of meat, fish and vegetables.

 Chop a selection of fresh herbs.
 I used rosemary, thyme, parsley, basil, sage and oregano as well as a little minced shallot and garlic.

-Add to 2 sticks of softened butter then make into a roll and place in plastic wrap in refrigerator to firm up.
+Add to 2 sticks of softened butter then shape it into a roll, cover in plastic wrap, and place it in the refrigerator to firm up.

 Heat the grill to a temperature between 450-500 degrees.
 Grill steaks for 4-6 minutes per side depending on thickness.
 My husband likes to use a thermometer so the meat comes out perfect every time.
 For medium-rare, ’cause why would you overcook a delicious piece of steak like this, take off the grill when the temperature reaches 125 degrees.